 Risk identification entails ensuring all instruments that result in Market Risk both on and off the balance sheet of the Bank are identified and monitored centrally.
 To achieve this objective, all new instruments/ products in which the Bank is engaged are assessed.
-The Market Risk Management Committee (MRMC) reviews all new instruments to evaluate whether they result in market risk.
+The Market Risk ii.
+Structure and organization

+Management Committee (MRMC) reviews all new instruments to evaluate whether they result in market risk.
 Modifications to existing instruments is also reported to the MRMC / ALCO to enable such evaluation.